pubky/pubky-nexus/README.md

 Take a look at the logs for

-1) `testnet.bootstrap=["127.0.0.1:6881"]`
+1. `testnet.bootstrap=["127.0.0.1:6881"]`
-2) Your homeserver listening url `http://localhost:15411` and
+2. Your homeserver listening url `http://localhost:15411` and
-3) the pubky URI `pubky://8pinxxgqs41n4aididenw5apqp1urfmzdztr8jt4abrkdn435ewo` and make sure your `.env` has the correct settings
+3. the pubky URI `pubky://8pinxxgqs41n4aididenw5apqp1urfmzdztr8jt4abrkdn435ewo` and make sure your `.env` has the correct settings

 ## ⚠️ Warning

 There are scenarios where the **integration tests** might fail.
 This typically occurs when new changes are pulled from the repository, as the schemas for our indexes may have changed, or when the database data is out of sync with the current integration tests.
 To resolve this, you need to reset the Neo4j graph database and Redis cache, and then re-seed them with the correct data.
 Follow these steps:

+### Real time explore the databases

 ```bash
 # Run the following Cypher query to remove all nodes and relationships in the database